News about Discovery+ launching in Canada, "What Happened, Brittany Murphy", "Shetland", and more.

 Mortal Kombat, the 2021 martial arts combat film based on the video game series of the same name, and a reboot of the film series previously released from 1995 to 1997, was released in North American theatres on Friday, April 23, 2021, by Warner Bros.
 Pictures.

-Because of the ongoing closures of cinemas in most parts of Canada during the coronavirus pandemic, the Warner Bros.
-Canada website has confirmed that Mortal Kombat is available both in movie theatres, where permitted to open, and as a premium video-on-demand (PVOD) rental, initially going for about $24.99 (plus tax) for a 48-hour rental, beginning at approximately 3:01 a.m.
+Because of the ongoing closures of cinemas in most parts of Canada during the coronavirus pandemic, Warner Bros.
+Canada released Mortal Kombat both in movie theatres, where permitted to open, and as a premium video-on-demand (PVOD) rental, initially going for about $24.99 (plus tax) for a 48-hour rental, beginning at approximately 3:01 a.m.
 EDT / 12:01 a.m.
 PDT on April 23.

-Mortal Kombat is now available to rent in Canada through the following retailers, with no subscription required to be able to rent:
+Mortal Kombat remains available to rent and/or purchase in Canada through the following retailers, with no subscription required to be able to rent:

 - Amazon Prime Video Store